LeNPaul/portfolio-jekyll-theme/projects/thrashmetal3.md

 Take me back to the [sample overview](../projects/proj-8).

 ##### Reference(s):
 ##### [1] M.A.
 Mengerink.
 Hitler, the Holocaust, and Heavy Metal Music: Holocaust Memory and Representation in the Heavy Metal Subculture, 1980-Present.
 In S.T.
-Horsfall, J.-M. Meij, and M. Probtsfield, ed. *Music Sociology: Examining the Role of Music in Social Life*, 178-179, 2013.
+Horsfall, J.-M. Meij, and M. Probtsfield, ed. *Music Sociology: Examining the Role of Music in Social Life*, pp. 178-179, 2013.
 ##### [2] D. Konow.
 LA Weekly: Drummer Gene Hohlan Was Just 18 When He Recorded an '80s Thrash Classic. https://www.laweekly.com/drummer-gene-hoglan-was-just-18-when-he-recorded-an-80s-thrash-classic/, 2017.
 ##### [3] Mengerink.
 2013.
 ##### [4] L. Stinson.
 Wired: The Beauty and Total Illegibility of Extreme Metal Logos. https://www.wired.com/2015/10/the-beauty-and-total-illegibility-of-extreme-metal-logos, 2015.